CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 ** flow control **

-The exchange of information between the teleworking center and the institution must be regulated in such a way as to ensure the security of the information.
+The exchange of information between the teleworkplace and the institution must be regulated in such a way as to ensure the security of the information.

 * Which services may be used for information exchange and data transmission?
 * What information may be given to whom?
 * Which services may not be used explicitly?
 * Which correspondence may be processed by e-mail?
-Is a signature regulation planned for communication?
+Is there a signature regulation for communication?
 * Which authentication methods are used for correspondence and data exchange?
 * Are digital signatures used?
 ** Access Permissions ** If the teleworker needs access to the IT of the institution (for example, a server), it should first be determined which objects (eg data or IT) are actually needed for his tasks.
 The required access and access rights should be assigned according to the stipulated requirements of the institution.